MarcAstner/CRAPy/PROGRESS_REPORT.md

 - Now the rover is actually pretty decent at avoiding objects - implementing the sensor range once again sounds promissing

 #### Lucas:
+- Fitted the first part of solar panel support to the panel
+- Worked on the moving axis of the support/ will look into to gears of the second motor tomorrow

 #### Marc: